EwanBurnett/ewanburnett.github.io/index.md

                         <div id = 'summary'>
                             <h2>Ewan Burnett</h2>
                             <p>
                             I am an adept programmer and software developer - mainly rooted in C/C++, but also proficient in C#, HLSL and x86 ASM.
-I've used this knowledge to learn frameworks like DirectX 11 - which enable me to engineer efficient graphical applications.
-Though I'm rooted in Game Development, my skills are applicable across the board.
+I've used this knowledge to learn progrmming APIs like DirectX 11 - Enabling me to engineer efficient graphical applications.
                             </p>
-                            <p>I've been studying Game Development since 2018 - during which I have participated in multiple game jams, tested games for local studios, and worked on personal projects. </p>
+                            <p>I've been studying Game Development since 2018 - during which I have participated in multiple game jams, tested games for local studios, and worked on personal projects.
+Though I'm rooted in Game Development, my skills are applicable across the board.</p>
                             <p>
                             Looking forwards, my aspiration is to break into the games industry professionally- focusing on tool and game engine development, and creating development environments for Augmented and Virtual reality platforms.
                             </p>